-CONTROL SELECTOR (Platform Override) - If a situation requires overriding the upper controls (i.e. an injured operator in the platform), use the selector control at the turret to transfer control to the lower controls.
-The upper controls will not be operable and the lower controls can be used to lower the operator to the ground.
-Refer to Lower Control paragraph in Section 4, Operation in this manual.
+CONTROL SELECTOR (Platform Override) - If a situation requires overriding the upper controls (i.e. an injured operator in the platform), use the control selector to select the lower controls for operation of the lift.
+This will render the upper controls inoperable and the lower controls can be used to lower the platform/operator to the ground.
+Refer to lower control paragraph in Section 4, Operation of this manual.

-BLEEDER PORTS - If the hydraulic system becomes inoperable with an operator aloft, bleeder ports on the cylinders (Figures 5.2 and 5.3) can be used to lower the booms and return the operator to the ground.
+BLEEDER PORTS - If the hydraulic system becomes inoperable with an operator aloft, bleeder ports on the cylinders (Figure 5.2 and 5.3) can be used to lower the booms and return the operator to the ground.
 Qualified personnel at the site are responsible for selecting the path of boom descent.
 The unit may be equipped with two different type of bleeder ports.
 Refer to Figure 5.1 for identification and proper procedures for loosening the bleeder ports.
-Carefully loosen the bleeder plug, on the appropriate bleeder port.
-Be prepared for a flow of hot oil escaping around the bleeder plug and step away from the boom path of descent.
+Be prepared for a flow of hot oil escaping around the bleeder port and step away from the boom path of descent.
 The speed at which the lower boom drifts down depends on the rate of oil loss.
+If the bleeder ports are used, see "Responsibilities after Emergency Operation" at the end of the section.